mravendi/mravendi.github.io/_posts/vidclass.md

 See this [notebook](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook/blob/master/Chapter10/Chapter10.ipynb) for the source code of the dataset and data loader classes.

 ## Model Implementation
-We will use a model to process multiple images of a video to extract temporal correlation.
-The model is based on RNN architecture.
+We will use a deep learning model to process multiple images of a video to extract the temporal correlation.
+The model is a combined CNN-RNN architecture.
 The goal of RNN models is to extract the temporal correlation between the images by keeping a memory of past images.
 The block diagram of the model is as follows:

 ![rnn model](/images/vidclass/rnnmodel.png)

-As we can see, the images of a video are fed to a base model to extract high-level features.
+The images of a video are fed to a CNN model to extract high-level features.
 The features are then fed to an RNN layer and the output of the RNN layer is connected to a fully connected layer to get the classification output.
-The input to this model should be in the shape of [batch_size, timesteps, 3, height, width], where timesteps=16 is the number of frames per video.
-We will use one of the most popular models that have been pre-trained on the ImageNet dataset, called ResNet18, as the base model.
+We will use ResNet18 pre-trained on ImageNet, as the base CNN model.

-You can find an implementation of the model class in PyTorch called ```Resnt18Rnn``` in this [notebook](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook/blob/master/Chapter10/Chapter10.ipynb).
+You can find an implementation of the full model class in PyTorch called ```Resnt18Rnn``` in this [notebook](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook/blob/master/Chapter10/Chapter10.ipynb).

-Then, you can instantiate an object of the class:
+Set the model parameters and define an instance of the model class:

 ```python
     params_model={